 If our current product candidate, STK-001, is approved for the treatment of Dravet syndrome, it may compete with other products currently marketed or in development.
 Currently marketed antiepileptic drugs range from cannabidiols, such as GW Pharmaceuticals, plc's Epidiolex, to GABA receptor agonists, such as clobazam, to glutamate blockers, such as topiramate.
-Encoded Therapeutics, Inc. is also developing a treatment for Dravet syndrome.
 Many of the currently marketed antiepileptic drugs are available as generics.
 In addition, numerous compounds are in clinical development for treatment of epilepsy.
 To our knowledge, the clinical development pipeline includes cannabinoids, 5-HT release stimulants, cholesterol 24-hydroxylase inhibitors, and sodium channel antagonists from a variety of companies.
 Importantly, we believe none of these small molecule drugs address the underlying genetic cause of Dravet syndrome.